Oleksandr-Liepiekha/Topic-3-PWM-Based-Servo-Motor-Controller/README.md

     end process;

   ``````
-* After which it is displayed on our displays using the files: "Number_Splitter.vhd"
+* After which we divide our number into 'hundreds','tens' and'ones' in the files: "Number_Splitter.vhd"
  ````vhdl
 entity Number_Splitter is
     Port ( number_in : in  INTEGER range 0 to 180;